 Gucci is one of the most famous Italian luxury brands out there, especially when it comes to eyewear.
 Therefore, many people believe that any Gucci glasses made in a country other than Italy are fake—but this isn’t actually the case.

-Gucci glasses are made in Italy or Japan, as both of these countries are well known for making strong, well-made glasses.
-However, it gets a bit more particular than this.
+Gucci glasses are made in Italy or Japan, as both of these countries are well known for making solid and well-made glasses.
+You can purchase Gucci eyewear from reputable vendors like GlassesUSA.com.

 Glasses Manufacturing in Japan